-Sullivan advises banks and non-bank financial institutions, corporates, governments and export credit agencies on a wide variety of emerging market finance activities including in particular in relation to trade and commodity finance, receivables finance, export finance and project finance.
-Our work covers Anglophone, Francophone and Lusophone jurisdictions as well as North Africa and relates to all sectors, including in particular softs/agriculture, oil and metals on the trade and commodity side and, on the projects/infrastructure side, transport (airports), mining, social housing, food processing, water treatment, hydro power, energy and off-grid technologies.
+We advise banks and non-bank financial institutions, corporates, governments and export credit agencies on a wide variety of emerging market finance activities including in particular in relation to trade and commodity finance, receivables finance, export finance and project finance.
+Our work covers Anglophone, Francophone and Lusophone jurisdictions as well as North Africa and relates to all sectors, including in particular softs/agriculture, oil and metals on the trade and commodity side and, on the projects/infrastructure side, transport (airports and roads), healthcare, mining, social housing, food processing, water treatment, hydro power, energy and off-grid technologies.

-Lawyers in our Africa practice advise on some the most innovative financings in some of the most challenging jurisdictions.
-Working closely with financial institutions, commercial parties, investors and governments, we provide critical support in structuring transactions and providing effective credit and security enhancement strategies.
-We also work closely with corporates to ensure that their commercial contracts are workable and, where applicable, are "bankable" and meet ECA (export credit agency) requirements.
+With our practice in Africa, we advise on some the most innovative financings in some of the most challenging jurisdictions.
+Working closely with financial institutions, commercial parties, investors and governments, we are able to provide critical support in structuring transactions and providing effective credit and security enhancement strategies.
+We also work closely with corporates to ensure that their commercial contracts are workable and, where applicable, are “bankable” and meet ECA (export credit agency) requirements.
 We also advise on risk management strategies, sanctions as well as regulatory, modern slavery and bribery and corruption issues.

-In order to provide our clients with the best service, we work very closely with lawyers across the continent.
-We have very good relationships with one or more law firms in all of the jurisdictions in which we operate, many of which are longstanding relationships built up over decades.
+In order to provide our clients with the best service, we work very closely with lawyers on the continent.
+We have very good relationships with one or more law firms in all of the jurisdictions in which we operate, many of which relationships are longstanding having been built up over decades.
 In our view, this way of working provides the client with the best possible advice, both locally and from an English law/international cross border perspective.

-Tied in with the finance and other work described above which the firm carries out in Africa, we also advise clients in connection with their dispute resolution and insurance needs on the continent.
+Tied in with the finance and other work described above which the firm carries out in Africa, we also provide advice to our clients in connection with their dispute resolution and insurance needs on the continent.

 Representative Client Work